Houdini 21.0 Basics

 Sprites

-Particle systems can be rendered as sprites if a Sprite POP is present.
-Sprites are always drawn as transparent objects.
+Points can be rendered as sprites if a Sprite SOP is present.
+Sprites are always drawn as transparent objects unless the gl_spriteblend detail attribute is present on the geometry (add this with a Visualize Properties SOP).
 A sprite is a small texture that always faces the camera, centered at the particle.
 Sprites are drawn after all other transparent objects except for volumes when in Medium Quality or High Quality transparency mode.

 Volumes